 If you receive any offer for a refund you should confirm the amount.

 If you have found that the amount is incorrect (by checking your own statements or loan agreements) you will need to get in touch with the FOS to file a complaint about it.
 If you do not receive any positive results by using the ombudsman services you can still challenge the results.

-If you find the whole task of making a claim with the FOS daunting and time consuming, you can always choose to alternatively employ the services of a claims management company like iSmart Consumer Solutions, who can do the required work for you on a No Win No Fee basis.
+If you find the whole task of making a claim with the FOS daunting and time consuming, you can always choose to alternatively employ the services of a PPI specialist legal company like 3DM Legal, who can do the required work for you on a No Win No Fee basis.